alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 ### Goals completed

-This section lists all funding goals that were previously completed, which means that those features were part of Insiders, but are now generally available and can be used by all users.
+This section lists all funding goals that were previously completed, which means that those features were once part of Material for MkDocs Insiders, and therefore only available to our sponsors but are now generally available and can be used by all users.

 #### $ 14,000 – Goat's Horn